 You can use the Global Inventory Lists navigator to browse and select objects in the vSphere inventory as an alternative to the hierarchical inventory tree.

-Unlike the inventory tree, which presents hierarchical arrangements of parent and child objects arranged in the Hosts and Clusters, VMs and Templates, Storage, and Networking inventory lists, the Global Inventory Lists navigator presents a list of all related objects in the inventory.
+Unlike the inventory tree, which presents hierarchical arrangements of the parent and the child objects arranged in the Hosts and Clusters, VMs and Templates, Storage, and Networking inventory lists, the Global Inventory Lists navigator presents a list of all related objects in the inventory.
 You can navigate from an object to its related objects, regardless of their type.

 - From the vSphere Client home page, click Global Inventory Lists.